 But the story between Paul, Bob, and myself went back a year or so before the Sanofi event, in what I would name the Bayer Coup d Grace.
 I was tasked with building the plan for TWO Pharma websites for Bayer and a newish drug they were going to market toward RLS (restless leg syndrome).
 I’m not sure if that’s even a medical condition anymore, but I’m too lazy to Google and include it in this story.
 Anyway, I was the lead on putting the strategic GTM strategy and website plans for the Bayer site and the RLS community site, a non-profit of which Bayer was but one of the sponsors.

 As we traveled to Atlanta to meet with the million-dollar-a-month client, Bayer, we had a lot of tasks on the full-day agenda.
 The first meeting was an agency review, “how had WCG done with the first 6 million dollars over the first 6 months?”
 This was Paul’s meeting.
-And a new account lead, replacing WCG’s sweetheart account lead, was interested in getting some figures, statistics and proof that their money was well-spent, and more importantly, if Bayer was going to continue to fund our marketing and even pay for the web work I had prepared for a meeting scheduled after lunch.
+A new account lead, replacing WCG’s sweetheart account lead, was interested in getting some figures, statistics, and proof that their money was well-spent, and more importantly, if Bayer was going to continue to fund our marketing and even pay for the web work I had prepared for a meeting scheduled for later that afternoon.

-It was Paul’s show, Paul’s PPT deck, and the only reason Bob Pearson was not present for such a critical meeting, was he anointed Paul with the strategic leadership and account management of Bayer.
-The initial meeting was not going well for Paul.
+It was Paul’s show, Paul’s PPT deck, and the only reason Bob Pearson was not present for such a critical meeting, was he anointed Bob Blount to attend as the Customer Success leader in the room.
+Paul was the strategic lead and account manager for the Bayer account.
+The initial presentation on accountability was not going well for Paul.

 The question kept coming up and interrupting Mr. Dyer’s charm.
-The new account lead was not a fan of his slick presentation that contained ZERO progress on the things we said we would do for Bayer’s core business.
-The big project, the new drug sites, was my presentation, set for 2 pm that afternoon.
+The new account lead was not a fan of his slick presentation containing ZERO progress on the things we said we would do for Bayer’s core business.

 Paul began to sweat.
 His smile became less confident.
 And his youth and inexperience appeared exposed and unremarkable under the scrutiny of the new lead and the impressively well-lit conference room.
-Also in the room, I should probably mention, was another Bob Pearson acolyte, Bob Blount, the head of client success.
-He was there only to assure that Bayer and the new lead got the service and smiles they deserved.
-Bob #2 was silent as Paul was being roasted for his old Bayer sales deck.
+Bob Blount, the head of client success looked pale and remained silent.
+He was there only to assure that Bayer and the new lead got the service they deserved.
+Bob #2 watched as Paul was being roasted for the Bayer sales deck, that was definitely NOT an update and accounting deck.

 Why I spoke up in *that* meeting is more of a mystery to me now than it was to me at the moment.
-Though I didn’t like Paul, I was ashamed of the beating WCG and our team were taking, due to his miscalculation and the unwavering scrutiny of the new guard.
+Though I didn’t like Paul, I was ashamed of the beating our team was taking.

 Where My Work Came In

 Then it was time for my show.
 I prepared a PPT deck with research, plans, and website mockups of the TWO websites we were proposing.
-And while the PPT deck had been created by myself and the website account lead on the WCG side, and presented and vetted by Bob Pearson and Paul Dyer back in Austin, the Bayer team was hostile and unimpressed.
+While the PPT deck had been created by myself and the website account lead on the WCG side, and presented and vetted by Bob Pearson and Paul Dyer back in Austin, the Bayer team was hostile and unimpressed.
 The woman still wanted to see the results for the money she’d already spent.
-Not what we were going to do.
+Not what we were going to do for this website.

-Here was the team from WCG’s side as we were presenting to Bayer about Neupro, the drug I was charged with web development on.
+Here was the team from WCG’s side presenting to Bayer about Neupro, the drug I was charged with web development on.
 Notice, my name is not on this list.
 I was “the web guy.”
 This term will be referenced later, fyi.

 And this was not a small piece of business for WCG.

 So, with all of this money on the line, and the two highest leaders of WCG below Bob Pearson in the room, why was it that Paul and Bob 2 were failing so miserably at their presentation and justification for what Bayer had already spent with WCG?
-Bob 2 was willing to let Dyer roast.
-He was an ornamental figurehead and had zero understanding of the projects involved, much less the work we’d already supposedly done for WCG prior to the Neupro project I was going to lay out in my meeting.
+How was Bob 2 was willing to let Dyer roast?
+Bob 2 was an ornamental figurehead and had zero understanding of the project, much less the work we’d already supposedly done for Bayer.

 “Do not contact Bayer in any capacity.
 I hear the meeting went poorly, and we don’t want any further damage to occur.”
 I’m guessing Bob 2 and Paul told a different story than the one I just related.
 I called Mark Bennett immediately, and asked, “What the fk is going on?
 You were in the same meetings I was in.
 Where is this coming from?”

 And boom.
 Mark failed to come to any aid when the bus was aimed in my direction.
-Bob 2 met me on Saturday to get my badge and laptop.
+Bob 2 met me on Saturday.

-But I wouldn’t go silently.
 I called Bob Pearson upon touchdown in Austin.
-At first, he refused to meet, but eventually, he met me over coffee near the office for a debrief.
+At first, he refused to meet, but eventually, he met me over coffee near the office for a debrief the next day, Saturday.

 “It is out of my hands,” Bob Pearson said, looking directly into my eyes.
 He was lying.
-It was his business, his client, and his “boy” that he needed to protect.
-He didn’t want to have to hit the road for sales like he had done is his 30s and 40s.
-Leave that shit for Paul.
+It was his business, his client, and his “boy” Paul that he needed to protect.
+He didn’t want to have to hit the road for sales like he had done in his 30s and 40s.
 He needed Paul a lot more than he needed me.
 I was expendable.

 References:

-Give my love and regards to Bob Pearson, Bob Blount, and uber-chump Paul Dyer, who’s face was featured on the Pfizer hacked page for about three days.
+Give my love and regards to Bob Pearson, Bob Blount, and uber-chump Paul Dyer, whose face was featured on the Pfizer hacked page for about three days.
 Fun times.

 John McElhenney — let’s connect online